 The LGA in collaboration with NHS Digital is grant funding digital innovation in social care, with projects ranging from new assistive technology to data analytics to predict demand.
-Twelve councils have now be selected for third wave of funding, with six progressing to implementation.
+Twelve councils have been selected for the third wave of funding, with six progressing to implementation.
 Find out more about the 43 projects funded across the three years.

 Over the last two years NHS Digital has funded 31 councils to provide digital solutions to social care challenges.
 In 2017-18 we saw Amazon Alexa introduced in Hampshire to reduce isolation and enhance independence; Luton and Central Bedfordshire improved the digital maturity of care homes and Norfolk increased referrals from customer services to appropriate voluntary sector support.
 In 2018-19 Nottingham is exploring an outcomes portal, Isle of Wight is testing exoskeletal devices for informal carers and Wirral is investing in biometric wearables to better understand support for people with autism.